What Does Horse Jewelry Mean?

 Horse Traits: Freedom, Expression, and Strength

-- Chinese: Prominent in the Chinese Zodiac, those born in Horse years are associated the element of fire, marking those born this year enthusiastic, dynamic, and expressive, but also prone to impulsiveness.
-Those born under Horse are viewed as friendly, popular, and fashionable, but not great at keeping secrets.
+- Chinese: Horse is part of the Chinese zodiac.
+Those born under Horse are said to be friendly, popular, and fashionable, but not great at keeping secrets.

-- Indian: Personified in the Hindu deity Hayagriva, he is depicted as a horse-headed man with four arms, or as a magnificent white horse, pulling the sun into the sky each day.
-As an avatar of Lord Vishnu, Hayagriva is seen as the god of knowledge and wisdom.
-His blessing is most often sought after before periods of study begin.
+- Indian: The Hindu deity Hayagriva appears as a horse-headed man with four arms, or as a noble white horse, pulling the sun across the sky.
+Hayagriva is also a god of knowledge and wisdom.
+The faithful seek his blessing before periods of study.

-- Native American: Introduced in the early 18th century during European expansion, horses provided Native Americans the same cultural transformation that cars did for Americans.
-Beyond a symbol of wealth, owning horses raised one’s social standing, demonstrating discipline, strength, and the respect for other living creatures.
-Especially valued among many tribes were Spirit, or Medicine, horses.
-Born with unusual patterns, or blue eyes, these animals were thought to be especially auspicious.
+- Native American: Besides wealth, owning horses raised one’s social standing by showing discipline, strength, and respect for other living creatures.
+Especially valued were Spirit, or Medicine, horses.
+Born with unusual patterns, or blue eyes, these animals were thought to be very promising.